 - Roll the dough thinly and using an inverted glass, cut out circles of dough (around 8cm).
 Spoon a portion of the filling in the center of each circle and fold it in half.
 Using your fingers, pinch the edges together to seal.
 Put the filled pierogi in a baking sheet or a lightly floured surface and cover with a damp tea towel.
 Repeat with the remaining dough circles and filling and with the other half dough.

 - To cook the pierogi, bring a large pan of salted water to boil.
 Carefully drop the pierogi, you can cook around 8-10 pierogi at a time.
-The pierogi are cooked when they rise to the surface, usually after 2-3 minutes of cooking.
+The pierogi are cooked when they rise to the surface, usually after 2-3 minutes.

 - Serve the pierogi warm with some caramelized onions and a spoon of sour cream.